Skip to content

 I don’t know if I can properly articulate the impact of that powerful ‘aha!’ moment – how meaningful it was that clarity finally came after hopping off the familiar path, being humbled by my own stuck-ness, giving myself to pent-up emotions, or the exquisite clarity of ‘what am I doing?’ pealing like a bell in my heart, followed by ‘this is not for me, and something big and wide and wonderful is calling instead.’ it was powerful for me.
 I give thanks.

-are you in this story? does something you dedicated your whole heart to not quite fit? are feelings coming up? are you seeking support? following a familiar path? yearning to step away from how things are ‘supposed’ to go? stepping outside of the labyrinth? falling on your face in a failed cartwheel of childhood? weeping belly to the sky? looking at what was and feeling just so done, or looking at the open spaces and feeling called home? finally jettisoning the thing that didn’t fit? surrendering to the total unknown?
+does something you dedicated your whole heart to not quite fit? are feelings coming up? are you seeking support? following a familiar path? yearning to step away from how things are ‘supposed’ to go? stepping outside of the labyrinth? falling on your face in a failed cartwheel of childhood? weeping belly to the sky? looking at what was and feeling just so done, or looking at the open spaces and feeling called home? finally jettisoning the thing that didn’t fit? surrendering to the total unknown?

 also! if the mystery of the labyrinth calls to you, you can find a labyrinth in your area with the worldwide labyrinth locator.